f5devcentral/techxchange-gitops-lab/docs/introduction.md

     google-chrome https://github.com/$GITHUB_USER/techxchange-gitops-lab.git
     ```

-## Test AppStack Managed Kubernetes with Kubeconfig
+## Test App Stack Managed Kubernetes with Kubeconfig

-To test interactions with the AppStack Kubernetes cluster, you will use the `kubeconfig`.
+To test interactions with the App Stack Kubernetes cluster, you will use the `kubeconfig`.
 A kubeconfig configuration file has already been provided for you on the **devbox** vm.

 1. In the Visual Studio Code terminal window, use `kubectl` to test your new configuration: